IshaaanVyas/Alex-CG1112/README.md

 Furthermore, our team used the teleop_twist_keyboard package (without any edits so not included in this repository) from: https://github.com/ros-teleop/teleop_twist_keyboard

-The Baremetal arduino code is in the baremetal4 fodler
+The Baremetal arduino code is in the baremetal4 folder.
+Code for motors is in baremetal, code for UART is not.